 Monthly Archives: October 2015

 City Developments Limited (CDL) is a property and hotel conglomerate listed in Singapore and one of Singapore’s largest companies by market capitalisation.
 As Singapore’s property pioneer since 1963 with an impressive track record of having developed more than 36,000 luxurious and quality homes across diverse market segments and one of Singapore’s biggest landlords, CDL has over the past 50 years been committed to continually create value for our investors and stakeholders.
-Our focus on the triple bottom line has spearheaded our efforts to develop the right mix between financial and ethical performance, environmental stewardship and social engagement.
-Strong corporate governance and sustainability are thus integral pillars of our business, helping us to build trust, strengthen our brand equity and create lasting value.

 At Mindtree, we look upon good corporate governance practices as a key driver of sustainable corporate growth and long-term stakeholder value creation.
 Good corporate governance practices enable us to attract high-quality financial and human capital.
 This in turn helps us leverage and maximise long-term shareholder value and preserve the interests of multiple stakeholders, including the society at large.
 All our employees, whom we refer to as ‘Mindtree Minds’, are expected to adhere to our core values and follow the highest standards of integrity.
 We have a clearly articulated integrity policy, which is applicable to all Mindtree Minds across all our offices globally.